The application process

 The case officer will write a report which will recommend whether the application should be approved and if it is, what conditions should be attached, or whether the application should be refused.

 The vast majority of decisions are made by senior officers who have delegated powers to decide applications on our behalf.
-A small number of decisions are made a by a committee of councillors - usually major applications or those with a high public interest.
+A small number of decisions are made a by a committee of councillors - usually those with a high public interest.
 The decision notice will be sent to the applicant's agent if an agent has been used.